aarch64-laptops/aarch64-laptops.github.io/distro_integration.md

-This method of mapping out hardware components and how they refer to each other has a long and fairly intriguing history - one that we're really just scratching the surface.
-If you're interested in learning more, check out these resources:
+This method of mapping out hardware components and how they refer to each other has a long and fairly intriguing history - one that we're really just scratching the surface of.
+If you're interested in learning more, check out these
+resources:

 * [eLinux Devicetree Usage](https://elinux.org/Device_Tree_Usage)
 * [A whole lot of resources about